knpatel5900/Docker/README.md

 ## Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
 It’s OK if yum reports that none of these packages are installed.

-*** Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.
+<sub> Images, containers, volumes, and networks stored in /var/lib/docker/ aren’t automatically removed when you uninstall Docker.

 Installation methods
 You can install Docker Engine in different ways, depending on your needs: